NeilNjae/advent-of-code-17/README.md

 [Learn you a Haskell](http://learnyouahaskell.com/chapters), [Introduction to Haskell 98](https://www.haskell.org/tutorial/index.html), and [Hackage](https://hackage.haskell.org/) are good resources.

+The [Stack documentation](https://docs.haskellstack.org/en/stable/README/) and [How I Start: Haskell](http://howistart.org/posts/haskell/1/) are good sources of using the tools.

 # Toolchain

 I'm using the basic Haskell Platform installation, togeher with `Stack` to manage the packages and dependencies (install with